anecz17/WaterfowlProject171/README.md

 **DATA EXPLORATION**

+****The whole data of the project has 2 origins.****

+The main origin of data is the National Weather Surveillance Radar Networkis = "NEXRAD" Level II files.
+These files stored on AWS and all of them has to be pulled thru an API.

+The other origin is the evaluatiion of scientist whether the data is contaminated or not.
+This information is stored in excel spreadsheets.

 ****Size of raw data:****

 Images are pulled from the NEXRAD Level II files, so all image sizes are standarized.